CompositeFellow/citizenly_interview/README.md

 ```
 to run.
 The app will ask you for a race, enter a valid race and it will return the winner object in the format requested.

-| :zap:    If you need a test race you can copy paste from the rawResults.json file in the raw folder.
+| :zap:    If you need a test race you can copy paste from the rawResults.json file in the raw folder after running the start script
 |-----------------------------------------|

 ## Assumptions